Guilt, How It Can Be Relieved

-It starts with a life skills course called Ups and Downs in Life.
+It starts with the life skills course Ups and Downs in Life.
 On this course, students learn to identify true friends and those whose intent is actually to harm.
-By learning how to make this separation, recovering addicts can look back and see where mistakes were made that led them into addiction or kept them there.
+By learning how to make this separation, recovering addicts can look back and see where mistakes were made that led them to addiction or kept them there.
 By learning to make better choices in the future, each person resolves some of his confusion and guilt about bad decisions in the past.

 Finally, the Narconon student is assisted to develop a series of steps he or she will carry out to address the interpersonal relationships which were harmed by the student’s addictive behavior and to re-establish his life on a productive and ethical footing.